SecSign/SecSign-ID-Wordpress-Plugin/README.md

 * Login into Wordpress as admin and go to the plugins screen and select the "Add New" submenu.
 * Search for "SecSign" and click "Install Now" or click on "Upload" and select the downloaded zip archive.
 * Activate the plugin in the "Installed Plugins" list.

+* Or you visit the plugin site <http://wordpress.org/plugins/secsign/>

 **Add the Login Widget**